moretrim/victoria2-troubleshooting/README.markdown

 Fix:

-- install required redistributables (below are links to official Microsoft downloads):
+- Install required redistributables (below are links to official Microsoft downloads):

   * [DirectX End-User Runtime][directx-redist]
   * [Visual C++ 2010 Redistributable Package (x86)][visual-redist] (make sure not to mistake this for the x64 redistributable as Victoria II is not a 64-bit game–the link points to the appropriate version)

+  If one of the installers reports an error during the installation process, this can be a sign of conflict or corruption.
+How to repair your system in such case is outside the scope of this guide.

 [directx-redist]: https://www.microsoft.com/en-US/download/details.aspx?id=35
 [visual-redist]:  https://www.microsoft.com/en-US/download/details.aspx?id=5555